KotlinFarsi/OpenSourceTutorials-Introduction/README.md

  - make your changes
  - make a pull request

-## How to be an Writer on KotlinFarsi
+## How to be Writer on KotlinFarsi

- for being a writer or a teacher in KotlinFarsi website you should first send us your resume to this link and then we will review and accept your memebrship.
+ for being a writer or a teacher in KotlinFarsi website just ask me on twitter, and we will be happy to join our community